Store

 });

-Calling .set on the store itself allows you to mutate a draft copy of the state using a callback function, and all changes will be applied immutably with immer.
+Calling .set on an object/array uses immer under the hook, allowing you to mutate a draft copy of the state while maininaining immutability.

 userStore.set((draft) => {